 Our second trigger is based on channel hopping, which is mandatory as defined in the C1G2 protocol that the reader can only stay on a channel in a time window.
 The quality of channel may change due to hopping so that it is the chance the reader needs to adapt rates.
 Prior work, such as selection in [8], needs to probe all the channels to choose top ones, incurring substantial unnecessary overhead.

-In contrast, our hopping scheme is inspired by CARA [9], which is to use channel correlation to largely reduce probing overhead.
-As we share the same observation with CARA that good or bad channels are clustered by channel indexes, the main difference is how we fit this idea into our probing framework.
-Specifically, when the current channel is good, we choose to probe the next channel that is within h_a -hop of the current one; if the probed channel one is good, we stay, otherwise, we will switch to another one that is far away from the probed one, say h_b -hop distance.
-The channel gap is empirically set at $h_q = 3$ and $h_b = 5$.
+Our hopping scheme is based on the observation that neighbor channels tend to get together, exhibiting channel correlation.
+We conduct an empirical study of channel correlation and plot results in Figure 9.
+We observe a strong channel correlation, i.e., good or bad channels could be clustered by channel indexes.
+This motivates us to design a correlationbased hopping scheme.
+Specifically, when the current channel is good, we choose to probe the next channel that is within $h_a$ -hop of the current one; if the probed channel one is good, we stay, otherwise, we will switch to another one that is far away from the probed one, say $h_b$ -hop distance.
+The channel gap is empirically set at $h_g = 3$ and $h_b = 5$ .
 To decide a channel is good or bad, we use a very conservative threshold 5 reads/s.
-The rationale of this setting is the observation that the transition between high and low loss rates is sharp [11].
+The rationale of this setting is the observation that the transition between high and low loss rates is sharp, as shown in Figure 9, which is also confirmed in [11].